 - Not believing in your abilities and feeling like you don't deserve to be where you are will put you in a never-ending cycle of feeling like you always have to prove yourself.

 What to Do When You Feel Like a Fraud

 There is no official treatment, but the good news is you CAN overcome impostor syndrome.
 It will take self-awareness, self-evaluation, bravery, and patience.
-Try these mindfulness strategies to help you rewire your brain and get out of your own way.
+Try mindful leadership coaching or any of these mindfulness strategies to help you rewire your brain and get out of your own way.

 Feel the feelings and take notes.

 There is valuable data available for you when you're all up in your feelings.
 Pay attention when procrastinating, avoiding, or feeling like a fraud.
 Do you see any patterns in your triggers or behavior?